tantic/redmine_asap_user_features/README.md

 Plugin wich add some user features
 * todo : each user has a personal space where he can manage his own tasks
 * inbox : display personal issues from all the projects
-* user card : display user information on over the user link
-* avatar : display avatar for all user or letters if not

 # Prerequisite

 2 externals plugins are required
 * redmine checklists
 * remine tags